Apply online to license this technology

 Remotely operated vehicles (ROVs)–including underwater, terrestrial, or aerial–typically use cameras for high-resolution imaging.
 Cameras are effective in clear environments, but perform poorly in murky water, dust, and fog.
 This is due to the scattering of the light by particulate and organic matter in the operating environment.

 Laser-based sensors have been developed to enhance optical imaging, but conventional approaches require that the laser and receiver be located on the same platform.
-This requirement is not compatible with some weight restrictions.
+This requirement is not compatible with some weight restrictions of ROVs.

 Navy researchers have developed a low-cost optical imager utilizing a bistatic geometry where the laser and receiver are decoupled.
 An imaging laser beam is steered with a MEMS scanner to sequentially illuminate an object.
 A distant receiver collects the reflected laser light and reconstructs the image.
 Communications information, including a synchronization sequence, is encoded onto the modulation which is used by the receiver to build the image.